-Adam Voges returns to Trent Bridge in 2012 for his fifth stint as the county’s overseas player.
-The Western Australian ensured his place in the hearts of all Nottinghamshire supporters with his magnificent century at Old Trafford which helped the side to the points they needed to lift the title two years ago.
+Adam Voges returned to Trent Bridge in 2012 for his fifth stint as the county’s overseas player.
+The Western Australian ensured his place in the hearts of all Nottinghamshire supporters with his magnificent century at Old Trafford which helped the side to the points they needed to lift the title.